scornet256/gogitlabber/readme.md

 The program can clone and pull all repositories you have access to on a selfhosted or SaaS provided Gitlab or Gitea server.
 It only supports the HTTP access method.

-It will pull the repositories in a tree like structure same as on Gitlab.
+It will pull the repositories in a tree like structure same as on Gitlab or Gitea.
 ```
 root [http://gitlab.example.com]
 ├── group1 [/group1]